What is the Northland Dune Lakes project?

 - Fencing and planting.
-We have provided funding to complete the fencing of Lake Waiparera and the northern side of Lake Wahakari, which will improve the quality of water supply for the Te Kao community, and the full fencing of Lake Shag which sits in the Kai Iwi Lakes group.
+We have provided funding to complete fencing on Lake Midgley, full fencing on Lake shag, which sits in the Kai Iwi Lakes group and fencing on the northern side of Lake Wahakari, which will improve the quality of water supply for the Te Kao community.

-- Over the following two years, the project will also be remedying many drains emptying into the lakes, with sediment traps and riparian planting, including Lakes Ngatu and Waiparera.
+- The project will continue to remedy the effect of many drains emptying into the lakes, with sediment traps and riparian planting.
+Lake Ngatu works are almost complete.

-- Education events focusing on water weeds, pest fish and water quality monitoring have been held at four lakes, two of these in partnership with Te Aho Tu Roa, with over 250 students from local schools attending and over 3400 trees planted.
+- In partnership with Enviroschools and Te Aho Tu Roa, education events focusing on water weeds, pest fish and water quality monitoring were held at ten different lakes, with 600 students and over 3,500 trees planted.

 Note: The spelling of Ngakeketo appears on maps as Ngakeketa.
 Mana whenua iwi advise that this is a misspelling.